mVeerasingam/Battery-Simulator-Service/README.md

-# Battery-Simulator-Microservice 🔋
+# Battery-Simulator-Microservice 🔋💥
 ## Authors: Mark Veerasingam and Lucas Jeanes
 ### Description:
-ATU 3rd Year CICD 1
+ATU 3rd Year CICD 1 Project

 A flask based microservice that simulates Lithium-Ion Battery models with PyBaMM.
 Achieved by recieving and updating the payload from the [Java Job Manager](https://github.com/mVeerasingam/BatterySimulator_JobManager), it generates a simulation